donatienLeray/bmofetch/README.md

 ## Change the speech bubble text

-You can change the speech bublle text by running [bmosay.sh](https://github.com/donatienLeray/bmofetch/bmosay.sh) in your terminal:
+You can change the speech bubble text by running [bmosay.sh](https://github.com/donatienLeray/bmofetch/bmosay.sh) in your terminal:
 ```bash
  sh path_to_bmofetch/bmosay.sh "your text here"
 ```